oree-xx/EM/README.md

 ## License

-This project is for educational and
+This project is for educational and research purposes.